 Choosing the Best AFTR Course Provider in 2025

-This comprehensive guide will help lead you through the importance of the AFTR courses, compare some of the best AFTR courses available, and help you choose the right course for you.
+This guide will lead you through the importance of the AFTR courses, compare some of the best AFTR courses available, and help you choose the right course for you.

 The AFTR course ensures that tax preparers are up-to-date with the latest tax laws and regulations.
 Completing this course enhances your knowledge and gives you a competitive edge by earning the IRS Record of Completion, which can be a valuable credential in your professional career.

-Generally, AFTR courses come with an AFSP course bundle containing 18 hours of course.
+Generally, AFTR courses are bundled with an AFSP course containing 18 hours of course.
 Decide if you want a whole 18-hour or 15-hour (for Exempt AFSP) course bundle containing 6 hours of AFTR courses.
 However, if you need only 6 hours of AFTR content, you have a very limited option.

 Don't worry; just follow the checklist.

-Decide if you want the whole AFSP course or 6 hours of AFTR only.
+✅ Decide if you need a complete AFSP bundle or just 6 hours of AFTR.

-Below is a comparison table highlighting critical features of some leading AFTR course providers, including MYCPE ONE, Gleim, WebCE, Platinum Pro Studies, and CPE Credit.
-For your concern, all the underlying courses are approved by the IRS.
+Below is a comparison table highlighting critical features of some leading AFTR course providers, including MYCPE ONE, Gleim, WebCE, Fast Forward Academy, and Surgent.
+Regarding your concern, all the underlying courses have been approved by the IRS.

 AFTR Providers | MYCPE ONE | Gleim | WebCE | Fast Forward Academy | Surgent |